 Identifying Drug Interactions in Patients With COVID-19:

 Physicians treating patients for COVID-19 should be extra vigilant for drug-drug interactions.
-That’s the conclusion of a new study from Italy (JAMA Network Open, April 19, 2022).
+That’s the conclusion of a study from Italy (JAMA Network Open, April 19, 2022).
 The researchers reviewed studies involving nearly 1,300 patients.

 There were a total of 575 drug-drug interactions (DDIs).
 In other words, doctors were prescribing a lot of incompatible drug combinations to patients with COVID-19.
 Over 300 of these DDI led to at least one adverse drug reaction.